ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Values that may contain Endorsement values.
 If Evidence matches the additional Reference Values, both the additional Reference Values and the Endorsed values, if any, are accepted.

-The first successfully accepted record from the `reference-endorsed-record` series terminates evaluation.
+The first successfully matched member-record from the `reference-endorsed-record` series terminates evaluation.
 If none of the additional Reference Values are accepted, then the entire triple fails to accept any Claims.